catacgc/raycast-obsidian-bookmarks/README.md

 - Install the [Obsidan Local Rest API Plugin](https://github.com/coddingtonbear/obsidian-local-rest-api)
     - go to settings, copy the local token
-- Add the extension to Raycast
+- Add the extension to Raycast, configure the fully qualified vault path when prompted `/Users/user/Documents/Vault Path`

-- Configure the token
+- Optional: install the Advanced URI plugin if you want to directly open notes containing bookmarks directly from Raycast

 ## Usage